 To disseminate ideas and to promote debate, the AARC maintains a vibrant publication and seminar program.
-The AARC’s flagship publication is the Australian Army Journal, now in its fourteenth year.
+The AARC’s flagship publication is the Australian Army Journal, now over 70 years old.
 The AARC also publishes Occasional Papers and shorter works on its blog, the Land Power Forum.
 Fortnightly the AARC hosts a seminar series in the Ngunnawal Theatre in Russell.
 The AARC also hosts academic level conferences such as ‘Ethics under Fire’ and ‘On Ops’.

 The AARC contributes to Army’s understanding of the future character of war and the advancement of land power through a number of initiatives.
 These include:

 - organising and conducting the Chief of Army’s Land Forces Seminar as a part of the Land Forces;

 - contributing to the development of strategic concepts, strategies, and force structure options;

 - assisting in the development of Army doctrine and facilitating its incorporation into future Australian Defence Force joint doctrine;

 - managing the Keogh Chair and the Staff Ride Programs;